 |Failure to observe reasonable standard of competence and diligence||3||0||0|

-The table below records the action taken by the Stockbrokers And Financial Advisers Association against those members that have had a complaint bought against them.
+The table below records the action taken by the Stockbrokers And Financial Advisers Association against those members that have had a complaint brought against them.
 The action is recorded only once the SAFAA Compliance Manager has fully investigated the complaint and determined the most appropriate course of action.